mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 This section covers the most important aspects of the implementation, including backend configuration, TangoJS initialization, Preact/Redux-based state maintenance and dynamic widget discovery.
-Complete source code of the TangoJS Panel application is available online[^foot-app-repo].
+The complete source code of the TangoJS Panel application is available online[^foot-app-repo].

 [^foot-app-repo]: <https://github.com/mliszcz/tangojs-panel>